 Cetapred Side Effects

-Note: This page contains information about the side effects of prednisolone / sulfacetamide sodium ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Cetapred.
+Note: This document contains side effect information about prednisolone / sulfacetamide sodium ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Cetapred.

 For the Consumer

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.